-Yachen Jiang (Chief Financial Officer) joined Powerland in July 2013 and is reponsible for Powerland's financial reporting and investor relations management.
+Yachen Jiang (Chief Financial Officer) joined Powerland in July 2013 and is responsible for Powerland's financial reporting and investor relations management.
 Mr. Yachen Jiang has more than 15 years experience in corporate finance, internal control, auditing and accounting.
 Mr. Jiang started his career in KPMG Berlin and received a Diplom-Kaufmann from Freie University in Berlin, Germany.
-He was appointed as CFO until 16 July 2016.
+He resigned from office on 30 December 2014.